9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 into generations of undergraduate computer science students, because the balancing algorithms are notoriously hard to get right.

-Haskell\'s combination of algebraic data types, pattern matching, and guards reduce even the hairiest of balancing operations to a few lines of code.
-We\'ll bite back our enthusiasm for building trees, however, and focus on why they\'re particularly useful in a pure functional language.
+Haskell's combination of algebraic data types, pattern matching, and guards reduce even the hairiest of balancing operations to a few lines of code.
+We'll bite back our enthusiasm for building trees, however, and focus on why they're particularly useful in a pure functional language.

 The attraction of a tree to a functional programmer is *cheap modification*.
-We don\'t break the immutability rule: trees are immutable just like everything else.
+We don't break the immutability rule: trees are immutable just like everything else.
 However, when we modify a tree, creating a new tree, we can share most of the structure of the tree between the old and new versions.
 For example, in a tree containing